charity-crypto/SupportWithCrypto/README.md

 When you support SupportWithCrypto, you’re not just making a one-time donation—you’re becoming part of a movement dedicated to creating lasting change.
 We invite you to learn more about each of our focus areas and consider contributing to a cause that resonates with you.
 Together, we can build a world where no one has to suffer from lack of resources, and everyone has a chance to live a fulfilling life.

+To make donating even easier, you can scan our Tether donation QR code.
+Just open the file barcode.png to access our secure donation address instantly.

 With your help, we can make a difference.
 Explore our projects, choose a cause close to your heart, and join us in this mission to change lives.

-Tether Donation Address: TDqRh565ocm1sHogv15VEVMkoycTq6a1i8